 - The macarons can be eaten immediately but will benefit from being refrigerated for 24 hours (that's if you can resist them for that long) as this will make them even more chewy and tasty.

 This is the basic recipe for macarons, and you can make colored macarons by (sparingly) using a food coloring paste, rather than liquid food coloring.

 For pink macarons, raspberry and strawberry are good matches.
 For contrast add a little vanilla flavoring to the buttercream.

 Green macarons work very well with a pistachio flavored cream.
 You can use either food additive or finely ground, pistachio nuts.

 If you would still like green, but want to add a little twist, we recommend adding a little coconut, fresh lime zest and a tiny squeeze of the juice for a zingy filling.

 For creating a purple macaron, we find that blueberry flavor is perfect.

-Craving a cream colored macaron?
-Vanilla extract makes for a wonderful cream colored macaron and provides for an extra creamy taste.
+Craving a cream-colored macaron?
+Vanilla extract makes for a wonderful cream-colored macaron and provides an extra creamy taste.